buehler/mse-project-thesis-2/sections/04_implementation.md

 ![Invocation sequence to receive a signed certificate from the PKI.](diagrams/04_pki_handlecsr.puml){#fig:04_pki_handlecsr short-caption="Receive Signed Cert from PKI"}

 The sequence in {@fig:04_pki_handlecsr} runs in the PKI.
-Since the certificate signing request is prepared with the private key of the translator (or the participant of the mesh), no additional keys must be created.
+Since the certificate signing request is prepared with the private key of the translator (or any other participant of the mesh), no additional keys must be created.
 The PKI signs the CSR and returns the valid client certificate to the caller.
 The caller can now sign data with the private key of the certificate and any receiver is able to validate the integrity with the public part of the certificate.
 Furthermore, the receiver of data can validate the certificate chain with the root CA from the PKI.

 If no CSR is attached to the `HTTP POST` call, or if the body contains an invalid CSR, the PKI will return a `HTTP Bad Request` (status code 400) to the sender and abort the call.

 ### Authentication and Authorization against the PKI

-In the current implementation, no authentication and authorization against the PKI exist.
+In the current implementation, no authentication and authorization against the PKI exists.
 Since the current state of the system shall run within the same trust zone, this is not a big threat vector.
 However, for further implementations and iterations, a mechanism to "authenticate the authenticator" must be implemented.

 A security consideration in the distributed authentication mesh is the possibility that _any_ client can fetch a valid certificate from the PKI and then sign _any_ identity within the system.
-To harden the PKI against unwanted clients, two possible measures can be taken.
+To harden the PKI against unwanted clients, two possible actions can be taken.

 **Use a pre-shared key to authorize valid participants.** With a pre-shared key, all valid participants have the proof of knowledge about something that an attacker should have a hard time to come by.
 In Kubernetes this could be done with an injected secret or a vault software^[Like "HashiVault" <https://www.vaultproject.io/>].

 **Use an intermediate certificate for the PKI.** When the PKI itself is not the absolute trust anchor (the root CA), an intermediate certificate could be delivered as a pre-known secret.
 Participants would then sign their CSRs with that intermediate certificate and therefore proof that they are valid participants of the mesh.

-In either way, both measures require the usage of pre-shared or pre-known secrets.
+In either way, both options require the usage of pre-shared or pre-known secrets.
 Additional options to mitigate this attack vector are not part of this project and shall be investigated in future work.

 ## Provide a Translator Base